philsturgeon/phil.tech/source/2015-10-02-everyones-favourite-twitter-character.html.markdown

 > - Bob favourited a tweet you were mentioned in by The Mile Wide.
 > - Bob favourited another tweet you were mentioned in by The Mile Wide.
 > - Bob needs to get a fucking hobby because he's still favouriting any sort of tweet that disagrees with you and they all misunderstood what you said.

+## The Alternative

+> That's not the problem.
+The real problem is checking for kinks or bends in the frame or chainstay.
+That'll mess you up.

+Yeah totally.
+That's a great tip, but why are you coming at this like it's an either/or?

+"Flat tyres" mask problems.

+Subtly damaged frames are also not great.

+We could both sit around listing out 100 things to worry about, but just because you know one other edge case problem, it does not invalidate the problem I mentioned.

 ## The Bike Salesman